Stein's method for functions of multivariate normal random variables: Acknowledgements

 \section{Acknowledgements}

 During the course of this research, the author was supported by an EPSRC DPhil Studentship, an EPSRC Doctoral Prize and EPSRC grant EP/K032402/1.
-The author would like to thank Gesine Reinert for some helpful discussions.
+The author is currently supported by a Dame Kathleen Ollerenshaw Research Fellowship.
+The author would like to thank Gesine Reinert for helpful discussions.
+Finally, the author would like to thank the anonymous referees for their constructive comments and suggestions that have led to an improved paper.